 relleno

-Translation: filled; stuffed; padded; full
+Translation: filled; stuffed; padded; full (adjective)

 Etymology: Derived from the verb 'rellenar' (to fill), which comes from Latin 're-' (again, intensifier) + 'plenus' (full).
 The Latin 'plenus' is also the source of English words like 'plenty', 'plenary', and 'replenish'.
 The 're-' prefix intensifies the meaning, suggesting something filled completely or thoroughly.